apmoore1/tdsa_comparisons/README.md

 The two versions from now on will be called *CNN(avg)* and *CNN(single)* respectively.
 The metadata associated from the results of these baselines will be the same as those from the Target based methods, of which the metadata is described in the [results section](#results).
 The only extra metadata add for these experiments is the following within the `predicted_target_sentiment_key` dictionary: `data-trained-on` which can only have two values `single` and `average` this is to represent the two different model versions *CNN(single)* and *CNN(avg)*.

-Before training these two model versions we need to create two new training datasets based on the different sentiment labels (single and average).
-To do this easily we create a new data directories for each of the datasets (Election, Restaurant, and Laptop).
-Of which these data directories can be found in `./data/text_classification/single` and `./data/text_classification/average` for the the single and average sentiment labels respectively.
+Before training these two model versions we need to create two new training and validation datasets based on the different sentiment labels (single and average).
+To do this easily we create new data directories for each of the datasets (Election, Restaurant, and Laptop).
+Of which these data directories can be found in `./data/text_classification/single` and `./data/text_classification/average` for the single and average sentiment labels respectively.
 To create these data directories run the following bash script:
 ``` bash
 ./tdsa_comparisons/splitting_data/text_classification_dataset_creator.sh
 ```

-This bash script if ran multiple times will not change the data but will provide you with the data statistics for the training datasets text sentiment label.
+This bash script if ran multiple times will not change the data but will provide you with the data statistics for the training and validation datasets text sentiment label.
+The main difference with these dataset directories is that they will have an extra validation dataset called `train_val.json` which will be used for early stopping for the text classification models.
+However when predicting for the TDSA task this will be done like all of the other experiments on the `val.json` and `test.json` data

 ### Baseline Experiments